jinlin2001/chatbox/README.md

 ### App Overview

-This is a real-time chat application.
-Users are allowed to create one or more rooms and invite friends to join chat.
-Each room is isolated and guarded with Firebase Security Rules.
+This is a real-time multi-chat application.
+Users are allowed to create one or more chat rooms and invite friends to join.
+Chat rooms are isolated, and access protected with Firebase Security Rules.

-Other app features include new user signup, login, logout, password reset, search new friends, and add new friends.
-App scripts are trans-piled targeting latest browsers.
+Other application features include new user signup, login, logout, password reset, search and add new friends.
+Application scripts are trans-piled targeting the latest browsers.
 Internet Explorer is not supported.

 ### Fullscreen Layout